Each time I update this page I struggle to figure out how to get people to take crime seriously without making Costa Rica sound like a war zone.

 What every tourist wants to hear is Costa Rica has the lowest crime rate of any Central American country, but it would be imprudent not to point out that this a dubious distinction at best.

 Costa Rica has always been safe and stable compared with other Central and Latin American countries and still is.
 Unfortunately though, in the first decade of the 21st century crime associated with illegal drugs exploded in the Americas.
-Mexico became a killing field, meth fueled violence in the rural U.S. reached epidemic proportions and even the idyllic paradise of Costa Rica has become a little less perfect.
+Mexico became a killing field, El Salvador’s murder rate is highest in the world, and even the idyllic paradise of Costa Rica has become a little less perfect.

 As other routes have been shut down, Costa Rica’s porous borders and hundreds of miles of unguarded shores have proven attractive to traffickers moving drugs north from Columbia.
 While nothing like the tragedy in Mexico, execution style killings occur monthly in San Jose and at least one body has washed up on a popular Pacific tourist beach.